-Interestingly, our work with EphB6 reveals that it has different properties in breast cancer (BC), where it blocks invasiveness (Truitt et al., Cancer Res, 2010).
+Interestingly, our work with EphB6 reveals that it has different properties in breast cancer, where it blocks invasiveness (Truitt et al., Cancer Res, 2010).
 EphB6, although being intrinsically kinase-deficient, undergoes phosphorylation, mediated by the EphB4 receptor.
 Phosphorylated EphB6 interacts with c-Cbl, which allows it to control the Abl kinase and block the invasive response.
 Despite its role in EphB6 action, EphB4 also acts in EphB6-independent manner to enhance invasion, suggesting that cancer invasiveness is defined by a balance between pro-invasive EphB4 signaling and the anti-invasive action of the EphB6-EphB4 complex.
-Moreover, we also found that EphB6 makes BC tumors less drug resistant.
-In agreement, higher EphB6 levels positively correlate with patient survival and EphB6 expression is reduced in ~ 80% of BC tumors.
+Moreover, we also found that EphB6 makes breast cancer tumors less drug resistant.
+In agreement, higher EphB6 levels positively correlate with patient survival and EphB6 expression is reduced in ~ 80% of breast cancer cases.
 (Paul et al., Oncotarget, 2016; Toosi et al., Oncogene, 2018).
 Remarkably, we established that EphB6 downregulation helps to target its synthetic lethal partner, the Src kinase, in breast cancer tumors.
-EphB6 absence specifically improves tumor elimination caused by Src inhibition, suggesting that Src inhibitors currently used in cancer therapy should be applied in a personalised manner, selectively in EphB6-negative cases (Paul et al., Oncotarget, 2016).
-Currently, we are initiating phase II clinical trial to translate our finding into clinical applications.
+EphB6 absence improves tumor elimination caused by Src inhibition, suggesting that Src inhibitors currently used in cancer therapy should be applied in a personalized manner, selectively in EphB6-negative cases (Paul et al., Oncotarget, 2016).
+Currently, we are working towards initiating phase II clinical trial to translate our finding into clinical applications.

-In addition to all this, our most recent work indicates that co-stimultion of EphB6 and the Death Receptor 5 (DR5) may help to selectively kill breast cancer cells (El Zawily et al., Oncotarget, 2016).
-To translate this finding into new treatment approaches, we are working in collaboration with the Biomirex Inc. (MA, USA) on the development of therapeutic bi-specific antibodies that would act through the EphB6 and DR5 co-activation to eradicate breast tumors.
+In addition to all this, our recent work indicates that co-stimulation of EphB6 and the Death Receptor 5 (DR5) may help to selectively kill cancer cells (El Zawily et al., Oncotarget, 2016).
+To translate this observation into new treatment approaches, we are collaborating with the Biomirex Inc. (MA, USA) on the development of therapeutic bi-specific antibodies that would improve eradication of breast and pancreatic tumors.

-Our research projects are supported by the CIHR, CCSRI, SHRF and CFI granting agencies, and by the CoMRAD grant provided by the College of Medicine, U of S.
+Our research projects are supported by the CIHR, SHRF and TFRI granting agencies, by the Be Like Bruce organization and by funding provided by the College of Medicine, U of S.